greyhats13/phl-store/README.md

 NAT Gateways are great for security because they let our private resources reach out to the internet without being directly exposed.
 They also automatically scale to handle more traffic as needed, which is perfect for our growing and changing architecture.

-### Scalability and Availability
+### Room for Scalability and Availability

 Our VPC is built to grow and handle failures without any hiccups.
 By spreading our subnets across multiple AZs, we make sure that our services stay up even if one AZ has problems.
-The extra CIDR block for Kubernetes means we won’t run out of IPs as we add more pods.
+We setup seconday CIDR block using RFC65898 so EKS nodes won’t run out of IPs as we add more pods.
 Plus, things like NAT Gateways, ALBs, and EKS nodes can scale automatically to handle sudden increases in traffic, keeping everything fast and reliable.

 ### Security